for all

 Save Your Username and Passwords

-It's really important to save your login and passwords somewhere secure!
-I know it can be frustrating to have to reset your password every time you forget it, so make sure to take a few seconds to save it somewhere safe.
-This will save you a lot of time and hassle in the long run.
+It’s essential to save your login and passwords somewhere secure!
+It can be frustrating to reset your password every time you forget it, so take a few seconds to keep it somewhere safe.
+This will save you time and hassle in the long run.

 Keep Your Social Media Clean